 Athos Rodolfo Giorgio Alessandro Menaboni (1895 - 1990) was born on October 20, 1895, to Averardo and Jenny Neri Menaboni in the Italian port city of Livorno.
 Menaboni’s father was a successful ship supplier, and his maternal grandfather, Alessandro Neri, was a military leader with Garibaldi in Italy’s unification movement.
 As a result of his father’s bringing home exotic animals given to him by clients, young Athos developed the lifelong fascination with birds and other animals; these later became the subjects of his paintings.
 He also often rode his bicycle to nearby Pisa where he admired the city’s art and architecture.
 At the age of nine, he began a formal study of art with private teachers, including marine painter Ugo Manaresi, muralist Charles Doudelet, and sculptor Pietro Gori.
 He later attended the Academy of Fine Arts in Florence.

 Menaboni had no interest in his father’s business.
-In 1920, after World War I and his service as a sharpshooter and a pilot in Italy’s armed forces, Menaboni left home with a job on an American freighter, spent some time in Tunisia along the way, and then landed in the United States in 1921, becoming an American citizen in 1936.
+Several years after World War I and his service as a sharpshooter and a pilot in Italy’s armed forces, he left home with a job on an American freighter, had several layovers (including Tunisia) along the way, and then finally landed in the United States in 1921, eventually becoming an American citizen in 1939.
 After arriving in Norfolk, Virginia, he settled first in New York City, taking a job decorating candles for churches.
 Four years later he went to Davis Island in Tampa, Florida, to become an art director for a real estate development.

 In 1927, when the land boom ended, he moved to Atlanta, Georgia, and soon began working on projects with Philip Shutze, one of the city’s leading architects.
 During the next decade, Shutze hired him to do decorative painting at the Swan House (the home of Edward Inman) and in several other residences (the May Patterson Goodrum House, Spotswood Hall, and the Patterson-Carr House) as well as public buildings (The Temple and the Capital City Club).
 Menaboni also worked with other architects, including Samuel Inman Cooper and Albert Howell.
 Other important early commissions included restoration work on Atlanta’s Cyclorama, decorative painting of the lobby ceiling in the Rhodes-Haverty Building, and murals in the home of R. J. Reynolds on Sapelo Island (another Shutze project).
 During this period, he also earned money painting landscapes and seascapes.